danforthcenter/outreach/README.md

-# gsem_2015
+# outreach
+Repository for Outreach Activities at DDPSC

+# Girl Scouts of Easter Missouri
-Capturing Plants In Action Documents
+## Capturing Plants In Action Documents
+The gsem_2015 branch contains the materials from the GSEM 2015 workshop.